pypy/pypy/pypy/doc/faq.rst

 Sandboxing in PyPy is a good proof of concept, and is without a doubt safe IMHO, however it is only a proof of concept.
 It currently requires some work from a motivated developer.
 However, until then it can only be used for "pure Python"
-examples: programs that import mostly nothing (or only pure Python modules, recursively).
+example: programs that import mostly nothing (or only pure Python modules, recursively).

 .. _`sandboxed PyPy`: sandbox.html